tOkeshu/monkeypatch.me/content/blog/fixing-the-949-problem-with-fipes.md

   - Provide a small web application.
   - Should be easy to install, to launch and to use.
   - Should **not** keep any sensitive data about you or your files.
-  - Being free as in freedom, in other words a free software.
+  - Being free as in freedom, in other words free software.

 To this end, Fipes takes a radical approach at the technical level.